east-sussex-county-council/Escc.AzureDeployment/README.md

 Update your deployment repository
 ---------------------------------

-Run `git pull` on this repository to ensure you have the latest deployment scripts.
-Then, open a command line at the root of your deployment repository and run the following command:
+Open a command line at the root of your deployment repository and run the following command:

 `<path to this repository>\UpdateAll <git base URL>`